benmarte/tb-hurricane-guide/content/_index.md

 {{<column span="3" align="left">}}
 **On Android devices running Android 15:**

-With Android 15, you can use Satellite Messaging on eligible devices on eligible devices.
+With Android 15, you can use Satellite Messaging on eligible devices and networks.
 Users on the Google Pixel 7 series, Pixel 8, and 8 Pro have reported success with this in the United States on T-Mobile and Sprint networks.